 In the Thirteen British Colonies, which were located along the east coast of today’s United States, economic growth, religious freedom (to a certain extent), and political autonomy defined the day.
 Colonists had considerable opportunities to better their futures through work and business, and local self-governments had been established throughout the colonies and tolerated by the crown, and many of these institutions were rather democratic in nature.

-As a result, when the British crown starting in the 1760s decided to enact measures designed to extract more value from the colonies to the crown so as to pay for foreign wars and other imperial matters, many colonists were not pleased.
+As a result, when the British crown decided to enact measures designed to better control the colonies and extract more value from them so as to pay for foreign wars and other imperial matters, many colonists were not pleased.
 This launched a considerable separatist movement, which gained steam throughout the 1760s and early 1770s before eventually resulting in the Declaration of Independence, which was followed by the Revolutionary War fought between the colonists and those loyal to the Crown.
 Obviously, the colonists won this war, and the nation of the United States of America was established.

 Taxation Without Representation